 Small Talk is a photography collective comprised of six women: Audra Osborne, Briana Cerezo, Jennifer Timmer Trail, Kelli Pennington, Kristina Hruska, and Marico Fayre.
 The collective formed at the initiative of Kristy Hruska in Portland, Oregon in 2015.

 Briana utilizes photography as a process of discovery.
 Making photographs offers opportunities to deeply study those things in life that she finds most perplexing -- namely people, the nature of relationships, creative process, spirituality, philosophy, and the inner workings of the self.
-Photography allows her the opportunity to reflect, study and organize fragments of her experiences in order to make sense of the world and her role in it.
+Photography allows her the opportunity to reflect and organize fragments of her experiences in order to make sense of the world and her role in it.